Segura’s RBI single gives Phillies 3-2 win over Braves in 10

-PHILADELPHIA (AP) — Jean Segura hit an RBI single with two outs in the 10th inning to lift the Philadelphia Phillies over the Atlanta Braves 3-2 in their season opener Thursday.
+Segura’s RBI single with two outs in the 10th inning lifted the Philadelphia Phillies over the Atlanta Braves 3-2 in their season opener Thursday.

+“I just wanted to race and let them get me,” Segura said.
+“It’s kind of boring when you wait and let them hug you.
+It was fun.”

 After Nate Jones (0-1) intentionally walked Did Gregorius, Segura hit a bouncer down the third-base line to score Bryce Harper, who began the inning as the automatic runner at second base and advanced to third on a grounder.